exonum/exonum-doc/src/architecture/clients.md

   in the user interface

 !!! note
-    In the case user authentication is needed (for example, for data access management), requests can be *digitally signed*.
+    In case user authentication is needed (for example, for data access management), requests can be *digitally signed*.

-An example of a cryptographic proof:
+An example of the cryptographic proof:

 ![Cryptographic proof](../images/proof.png)